The enjoyEC N8830 smartphone in the test

 The user interface is also quite fast and keystrokes are recognized immediately.
 Incidentally, the user interface is controlled via 2 buttons on the touch panel and via a physical button below the display.

 Also nice are the numerous, visually appealing widgets that you can activate.

 The display makes a good impression.
-Despite the size of 5.7 inches and a resolution of 1280 × 720 smallest pixels are not visible.
-The colors are strong and the black value is good too.
-Regarding the angle there is nothing to complain about.
-I would describe the display as an extreme viewpoint test.
-Incidentally, the DPI number is 320 DPI, according to CPU-Z.
+Despite the size of 5.7 inches and a resolution of 1280x720, the smallest pixels cannot be seen.
+The colors are strong and the black level is also good.
+There is nothing to complain about regarding the viewing angle.
+I would describe the display as extremely fixed in terms of viewing angles.
+According to the CPU-Z, the DPI number is 320 DPI.